-This is the beginning of a new research project which takes as its starting point the crossover between different cases in European history from the 17th to the 20th Century, based on the activity of seeing, observing and analyzing as a construction of the gaze.
-To do so, the work seeks to rescue concepts coined from a Eurocentric perspective that shed light on the violence with which the world is reduced to an expansionist, developmentalist and hegemonic model; and to verify this through specific historical cases from which she builds a structure and conceptualization derived from scientific and cultural discourses.
-Thus, the project is divided into three parts, starting with The Hegemonic Museum, followed by The Subaltern Portrait Gallery, and finishing with the final space by The Emancipatory Opera.
+This is the beginning of a new research project which takes as its starting point the crossover between different cases in European history from the 17th to the 20th century, based on the activity of seeing, observing and analyzing as a construction of the gaze.
+To this end, the work seeks to rescue concepts coined from a Eurocentric perspective that shed light on the violence with which the world is reduced to an expansionist, developmentalist and hegemonic model; and to verify this through specific historical cases from which she builds a structure and conceptualization derived from scientific and cultural discourses.
+Thus, the project is divided into three parts, starting with The Hegemonic Museum, followed by The Subaltern Portraits Gallery, and finishing with the final space by The Emancipatory Opera.

 The six case studies presented at The Hegemonic Museum bring together concepts with which the colonies were defined: from cannibalism as a taboo, race and miscegenation, subaltern masculinities and gender conceptions, to civilization and barbarism, and the conflict between monarchy and republic.
 Using the same hegemonic cultural and scientific forms, the museum serves to study and analyse the behavior of the white, heterosexual, patriarchal, and hegemonic male, which in turn triggered the start of the project.